Alliance Virtual Offices

 2. Respond and act to resolve all Client service requests from Alliance within one business day.

-3. At no time solicit Alliance clients for any Services, nor share pricing that differs from those rates specified on alliancevirtualoffices.com.
+3. At no time solicit Alliance clients for any Services, nor share pricing that differs from those rates specified on www.alliancevirtualoffices.com and the Partner Center Profile.

 4. Be registered as a Commercial Mail Receiving Agent (CMRA) and comply with USPS protocol (USA locations only), or if outside the USA, adhere to all local governmental regulations.